-A limited company in Republic of Ireland is a tried-and-trusted method that protects your personal assets in case the business fails, can provide dividend payouts to reduce your tax payments and more.
+A limited company formation in Republic of Ireland is a tried-and-trusted method that protects your personal assets in case the business fails, can provide dividend payouts to reduce your tax payments and more.

-But the business world evolves constantly and now many companies big and small are taking advantage of limited companies in Dublin, and other ways to form a business that protects their assets, their identity and their capital.
+But the business world evolves constantly and now many companies big and small are taking advantage of limited companies formation in Dublin, and other ways to form a business that protects their assets, their identity and their capital.
 You can even incorporate a company in Dublin, which might be the best way to streamline your tax affairs from the start.

 Coddan CPM can offer a world of opportunities that you may think are beyond the scope of a small business starting out.
-We can register a limited company in Dublin, provide nominated directors for your company, registered office addresses in Dublin, and more to keep your home and business life separate.
+We can form a limited company in Dublin, provide nominated directors for your company, registered office addresses in Dublin, and more to keep your home and business life separate.
 We can even provide a full-set up for business formation in Dublin for overseas clients that wish to remain anonymous, down to business bank accounts and a registered place to store your accounts.

 Once the business structure is in place there are other factors to consider.
 Do you want to run the business from your home address in Republic of Ireland, or would it be an advantage to have a prestigious address in the centre of Dublin or other city from which to run your limited company in Republic of Ireland?

 An annual return must be filed with the Registrar of Companies, together with the appropriate fee.
 In compliance with the provisions of the Companies Act, the Registrar of Companies may strike off a company for failing to file an annual return in respect of any one-year off the index.
-The first annual return date in the case of a newly registered private limited company will be six months from the date of registration.
+The first annual return date in the case of a newly registered private limited company will be six months from the date of formation.
 Call us to discuss your needs and see how we can help.

 The Republic of Ireland has a number of benefits to offer any business thinking of setting up in the country.
-Aside from the fantastic location, there are a whole range of other benefits such as the availability of a young, qualified workforce, quick registration and low share capital requirements.
-In order to register a private company in the Republic of Ireland, a number of things need to be taken into consideration.
+Aside from the fantastic location, there are a whole range of other benefits such as the availability of a young, qualified workforce, quick formation and low share capital requirements.
+In order to form a private company in the Republic of Ireland, a number of things need to be taken into consideration.
 We outline these requirements below.

-If it's your first time registering a limited company in Republic of Ireland and indeed you are new to the business world, we offer a range of support services that can help get up off the ground and keep you going.
+If it's your first time forming a limited company in Republic of Ireland and indeed you are new to the business world, we offer a range of support services that can help get up off the ground and keep you going.
 Instead of spending valuable time on opening bank account, registering with Inland Revenue, filing your first annual accounts and annual returns in Republic of Ireland, bookkeeping, taxes and accountancy, we can handle all of that for you so that you can concentrate on growing your new business.

 Should a company wish to do so, they can also reserve their desired business name online by using CORE (Companies Online Registration Environment) and paying a fee of €25.00.

-About the Form A1: this Irish company registration form has different sections which applies to different types of companies.
+About the Form A1: this Irish company formation form has different sections which applies to different types of companies.
 Private companies which are limited by shares will have a maximum of 99 shareholders and these members are liable to the amount of any unpaid shares in holding should the company cease.

-When completing Form A1, key details about the company formation will be covered including the business name, where it is registered, details of key staff including directors, secretaries and chief executives as well as details of shares and shareholders.
+When completing Form A1, key details about the Irish company formation will be covered including the business name, where it is registered, details of key staff including directors, secretaries and chief executives as well as details of shares and shareholders.
 Those completing the form will also have to provide details about the nature of the business and the activities that it will engage in.

-Coddan will ensure that your Irish company registration is processed quickly, that shares are handled accordingly and take care of any fees related to the application inclusively in your price.
+Coddan will ensure that your Irish company formation is processed quickly, that shares are handled accordingly and take care of any fees related to the application inclusively in your price.
 You will also be provided with copies of your certificate, memorandum of association and articles of association documents and extras such as a copy of minutes of your first meeting of your directors as well as copies of certificates for your shareholders.